QuantStack/quantstack.github.io/src/components/about/Values/optimism.md

 We embrace challenges with a positive outlook.

-Moonshots are impossible if you don’t believe they can be reached.
+Moonshots may seem impossible, but with determination, we can achieve the extraordinary.